 About the trip

 Cohos to Canada is the journal of a first-timer’s backpacking trip along New Hampshire’s Cohos Trail in August 2009.
-I decided to celebrate my 50th birthday by heading to the northern third of the trail.
+I’m Ellen Kolb, and decided to celebrate my 50th birthday by heading to the northern third of the trail.
 I expected good scenery and a good workout.
 I found much more than that.
 Let me share with you how I fell in love with New Hampshire’s north country (Photo in header: First Connecticut Lake and Mt.
 Magalloway in Pittsburg, seen from the Cohos Trail on Prospect Mountain.)

 About the trail